Table of Contents

 - Low Inventory is Driving Price Increases

-- Wait a Little Bit on That Renovation
+- You Might Want to Wait a Little Bit on That Renovation

 - The Building Industry is Still Playing Catch-Up

-What Does the Local Housing Market Look Like After COVID?
+What Does the Housing Market Look Like After COVID?

 Real estate as we have known it for 30 years has certainly been disrupted by the previous year of pandemic shut downs and “pivots”.
 The housing market has changed in many ways.
 We’re seeing a huge demand, and a very low inventory.
 These basic market forces are driving the market.
 Let’s look at other post pandemic housing trends: